LouisMattis/Milestone-Project-1/README.md

 * As a first time visitor, I want to be able to read each section on the homepage about the application, to give me a understanding of what the application will do for me, what information is required to use the application and how much it will cost me to use the application.

-* As a first time visitor, I want to be able to read the motivational section to moviate me to sign up to the application.
+* As a first time visitor, I want to be able to read the motivational section to motivate me to sign up to the application.
 I want to be able to view testimonials to understand what current users of the applications think of it, and I also want to be able to locate the social media links of the application to determine if they are trusted.

 * ### Returning Visitor Goals